esdc-devcop/ESDC-Development-Setup/proxy-scripts.md

 # ESDC Proxy Scripts

 Using an ESDC laptop for external project development?
-Not using VPN?
-Then use this page's scripts to make life painless when attending code sprints!
+Then use this page's scripts to make life painless!

 When logging into Windows, the scripts will automatically check to see if you're behind the department's proxy.
-If you're detected as being behind the proxy, it'll automatically configure all your proxy settings and launch Skype.
-Otherwise, it'll remove all your proxy settings and skip Skype.
+If you're detected as being behind the proxy, it'll automatically configure all your git and npm proxy settings.
+Otherwise, it'll remove all your git and npm proxy settings.

 ## Statup Script